bjaubuchon/cs-420x-assignment2/README.md

 # cs-420x-assignment2

 If you run by downloading, just clicking assignment2.html should work.
+Or you can just go [here](https://bjaubuchon.github.io/cs-420x-assignment2/) to run it online.

 Description of Sliders: